Ayush-B7/How-to-Play-Piano/README.md

 1. Familarize youself with the Keyboard Layout
 - There are a total of 88 keys (black and white)
 - White keys represent natural notes while black keys represent sharps and flats
-- Start by identifying the pattern of the keys to learn the notes(C-F)
+- Start by identifying the pattern of the keys to learn the notes (C-B)

 2. Learn Proper Hand Position
 - Curl your fingers above the piano like you are holding a tennis ball in your palm (arched fingers)
 - Your right thumb starts at middle C
-- Become comfortable finding middle C aquickly and recognizing the adjacent notes
+- Become comfortable finding middle C quickly and recognizing the adjacent notes

 3. Understand basic Music Notation
 - The staff consists of 5 lines and 4 spaces, sequentially indicating a different note from A-G